Renzi says Italy's banks not on EU agenda, not seeking rule changes

 Earlier on Wednesday officials told Reuters that the European Commission was not convinced by Italy's proposals to help its banks, and German Chancellor Angela Merkel said EU rules could not be changed every few years.

-Italy's banks are saddled with 360 billion euros ($399.71 billion) of bad loans and their share prices plunged after Britain opted to leave the EU in last week's referendum.
+Italy's banks are saddled with 360 billion euros (296.64 billion pound) of bad loans and their share prices plunged after Britain opted to leave the EU in last week's referendum.

 Renzi said Italy should have fixed its banks' problems four or five years ago under previous governments, when EU rules on state aid were less rigid, but it failed to do so.